nf-core/genomeassembler/docs/output.md

 This folder contains the initial assemblies of the provided reads.
 Depending on the assembly strategy chosen, different assemblers are used.
-[flye](https://github.com/mikolmogorov/Flye) performs assembly of ONT reads [hifiasm](https://github.com/chhylp123/hifiasm) performs assembly of HiFi reads, or combinations of HiFi reads and ONT reads in `--ul` mode.
+[flye](https://github.com/mikolmogorov/Flye) performs assembly of ONT reads [hifiasm](https://github.com/chhylp123/hifiasm) performs assembly of HiFi or ONT reads, or combinations of HiFi reads and ONT reads in `--ul` mode.
 [ragtag](https://github.com/malonge/RagTag) performs scaffolding and can be used to scaffold assemblies of ONT onto assemblies of HiFi reads.
 Annotation `gff3` and `unmapped.txt` files are only created if a reference for annotation liftover is provided and `lift_annotations` is enabled.